This program is offered in-person or online.

-The Citadel is currently offering educators a 25% discount on tuition for the MEd in Literacy Education that includes coursework for the ESOL certification and R2S Literacy Teacher Add-on Endorsement.
+The Citadel is currently offering educators a 25% discount on tuition for students who join the MEd in Literacy Education as part of a cohort that includes coursework for the ESOL certification and R2S Literacy Teacher Add-on Endorsement.
 Our 30-credit hour program is designed for PK-12 teachers, in all content areas, who want to better support students to develop skills in language and literacy.
 If you’ve ever been at a loss as to how to reach English language learners, speakers of a variety of dialects, or those who need more support with reading and writing (in print and online), this program is for you.

 Benefits of the Program

 - 30 credit hours (10 courses), instead of the traditional 36 credit hours

 - Face-to-face (in your school district or on The Citadel’s campus), hybrid, and online options, depending on the cohort you join.